 Many will say that they attend church regularly, give a large portion of their income regularly, and that they pray and read their bible constantly.
 Do you think this is sufficient service to the Lord?
 In these activities you do, what spiritual gift are these?
 What ministry do you do and what sphere do you practice these gifts?
-What have you accomplished for the Lord in the past that you think you are unable to do now?
+What have you accomplished for the Lord in the past year for the Lord?
+What things are you planning to accomplish to build this church, in 2013?
+What do you think you are unable to do now?
 Is it because of age?
 Or your new family or job-related commitments?
 Do you wish for the good old days?
 Anything that may hinder you from serving the Lord more than you did serve Him in the past should be treated like an idol, because they have claimed God’s place in your life.

 Each one of us has a responsibility in the church as long as he has been saved by the Lord and placed in a local church.
 It is for us to ask ourselves, what is it that we are doing in service to the Master?
 We should not be content in being spectators in the church.
 Eric Wright a long serving missionary in Pakistan wrote a book that he called, ‘Church – No Spectator Sport’ and it is an appeal to return to the priesthood of all believers.
 He says that every member ministry is biblically normative because when the Lord was ascending, He never proposed that His church become a congregation of spectators, rather, when He ascended He gave gifts to men that all may participate in ministry (Eph.
 4:8).

 1) Christ gave gifts to men: He did not give to angels.
 He gave gifts to men to serve in His church.
 Every believer has one or more gifts.
 It is for you to discover them by working them out and bearing the necessary fruits in the ministry or ministries the Lord has given you to serve.